1) What is the legal framework governing bribery in Kenya?

 However, donations, whether in cash or kind, in support of any political parties or candidates, perceived as an attempt to gain an improper business advantage would fall under the Bribery Act.
 Political contributions are generally allowed, provided they are not used to gain improper/unfair advantage.

 Charitable support and donations are acceptable whether they be in-kind, services, or direct financial contributions.
-However, persons have to ensure that charitable contributions do not constitute a bribe under the Bribery Act.
+However, people must ensure that charitable contributions do not constitute a bribe under the Bribery Act.

 An act may still constitute a bribe where a public or a private entity has failed to put in place procedures for the prevention of bribery (Section 9 Bribery Act) and where a private entity has failed to prevent bribery (Section 10 Bribery Act).

-The Kenyan legal regime on bribery makes no express provisions with regard to corporate hospitality.
+The Kenyan legal regime on bribery makes no express provisions regarding corporate hospitality.

 There are no specific statutory defenses under the Bribery Act.